blues/app-accelerators/15-greenhouse-monitor/README.md

 ## Solution Summary

-This app provides a simple to construct greenhouse monitoring device that can be deployed inside a greenhouse to monitor soil moisture and temperature and ambient light and temperature.
-Using off-the-shelf hardware and modular components, this solution can be used to add monitoring to an existing greenhouse.
+This app provides a simple to construct greenhouse monitoring device that can be deployed inside a greenhouse.
+The app monitors soil moisture and soil temperature as well as ambient light and ambient temperature.
+Using off-the-shelf hardware and modular components, you can use this solution to add monitoring to an existing greenhouse.

 ## You Will Need
   * A [Blues Starter Kit](https://shop.blues.io/collections/blues-starter-kits), that contains amongst other things